mds1/Bancor-Fiat-On-Ramp/README.md

 - The user does not need to have a wallet setup
 - Gas Station Network (GSN) support so the user does not need Ether for gas
+- Supports deposits from users in 43 US states and nearly 30 countries.
+(Details about supported regions can be found [here](https://support.sendwyre.com/en/articles/1863574-geographic-restrictions) and [here](https://blog.sendwyre.com/wyre-launches-international-support-fa8986f47fb1))

 ## Workflow